openclimatefix/cloudcasting-app/README.md

 ```

-## Example usage

-### Running the app locally

-It is possbile to run the app locally by setting the required environment variables listed at the top of the [app](src/cloudcasting_app/app.py), these should point to the relevant paths for loading satellite data
-and saving predicitons.
+## Usage and environmental variables

+See the READMEs in `src/cloudcasting_app` and `src/cloudcasting_metrics`.

 ## Development

 ### Running the test suite

-The test suite is via pytest and can be run from command line using
+The test suite is via pytest and can be run from command line using.

 ```
 pytest
 ```

+This will run tests for both packages.

 ## Contributing and community